tvasudev007/k8s/README.md

 # Kuberenetes cluster setup

-This repository is intended to setup a spin up a kubernetes cluster using kubeadm in Azure cloud
+This repository is intended to spin up a kubernetes cluster using kubeadm in Azure cloud

 ### Prerequisites